hardlyardi/faststackplus/README.md

 but those people are "OUTLIERS", they're with big metatable's FAKE NEWS, fake MEDIA, and the "WOKE MOB". faststackplus solves REAL problems plagueing REAL ENGINEERS and none of those "METATABLE" "~~SNOWFLAKES~~".
 QED.

-Everyone knows Luau's wasteful table allocation scheme is the root of all problems with Rōblox memory usage, and that there are a growing number of "2 GIGABYTE" devices.
+Everyone knows LuaU-Ü's wasteful table allocation scheme is the root of all problems with Rōblox memory usage, and that there are a growing number of "2 GIGABYTE" devices.
 Here's a few key points:

-- Luau tables are hard to understand.
+- LuaU-Ü tables are hard to understand.
 What do you mean "Array Part", "Hash Part"?
 "Boundary"?
 Nonsense.
 Length checking has never been easier than it is today, thanks to me, and only me, it's the greatest it's ever been, many experts are saying this.
 - As we all know, coroutines are very fast.
 So, the internals for faststack+ use purely coroutines for optimization purposes.
 - Since other operations are useless and trivial, faststack+ only provides methods for "read" and "push" to a stack.
 This ensures maximum performance.
-- Written in pure Luau as Jod intended, by an expert in the industry.
+- Written in pure LuaU-Ü as Jod intended, by an expert in the industry.

 ## Performance